-Wake up bright and early for a bird’s eye view of the Yarra Valley on a scenic hot air balloon flight.
+Wake up bright and early for a bird’s-eye view of the Yarra Valley on a scenic hot air balloon flight.
 With unrivalled views of the region, this once-in-a-lifetime experience will take your breath away.
 Watch the sunrise as you soar over rolling hills embroidered with vines.
 Once you float back down to earth, it’s time for a champagne breakfast.

 Healesville Sanctuary is a not-for-profit conservation organisation that specialises in conserving native Australian animals.
 Set within the natural bushland, the zoo features different habitat areas that showcase dingoes, koalas, wombats, kangaroos and even the Tasmanian devil.
-One of the most popular attractions is the Land of the Parrots, a walk-through aviary featuring just some of the zoos 200 native bird varieties.
-There are also close-up encounters, and you can visit The Australian Wildlife Health Centre.
+One of the most popular attractions is the Land of the Parrots, a walk-through aviary featuring just some of the zoo’s 200 native bird varieties.
+There are also close-up encounters, and you can visit the Australian Wildlife Health Centre.

-Founded by passionate art collectors and philanthropists Eva and Marc Besen, the Tarrawarra Museum of Art is a contemporary gallery set within an architecturally impressive and award-winning building in the Yarra Valley.
+Founded by passionate art collectors and philanthropists Eva and Marc Besen, the TarraWarra Museum of Art is a contemporary gallery set within an architecturally impressive and award-winning building in the Yarra Valley.
 Opened in 2003, the gallery holds seasonal modern and contemporary art exhibitions containing a wealth of Australian and international work.

-The Yarra Valley Chocolaterie & Ice Creamery is a decadent emporium set amongst the rolling hills of Yarra Valley.
+The Yarra Valley Chocolaterie & Ice Creamery is a decadent emporium set in the rolling hills of Yarra Valley.
 There are more than 250 different chocolate products, including chocolate freckles as big as your face, the rockiest rocky road around, truffles and a single-origin collection.
-As you browse the showroom take a peek through the glass window and watch the chocolatiers at work before treating yourself to an ice cream.
+As you browse the showroom, take a peek through the glass window and watch the chocolatiers at work before treating yourself to an ice cream.

-Winding through the Yarra Valley, the Lilydale to Warburton Rail Trail is one of Australia’s most iconic rail trails.
-Starting at Queen Road, the trail meanders 38 kilometers through bushland and wineries.
-Walkers, cyclists, and those on horseback will take the “Warby Trail” as it follows the historical railway line, which dates back to the 1900s.
+Winding through the Yarra Valley, the Lilydale to Warburton Rail Trail is one of Australia’s most iconic routes.
+Starting at Queen Road, the trail meanders 38km (27mi) through bushland and wineries.
+Walkers, cyclists, and those on horseback will take the Warby Trail, as it follows the historical railway line, which dates back to the 1900s.

-Dating back to 1854, Chateau Yering Hotel is a grand Victorian mansion which has been lovingly restored as a boutique five-star hotel.
-Set on a 250-acre estate, the chateau offers 32 lavishly furnished suites, many with views of the heritage-listed gardens and the Great Dividing Ranges.
+Dating back to 1854, Chateau Yering Hotel is a grand Victorian mansion that has been lovingly restored as a boutique five-star hotel.
+Set on a 250-acre (100ha) estate, the chateau offers 32 lavishly furnished suites, many with views of the heritage-listed gardens and the Great Dividing Ranges.
 In addition, the hotel has a tennis court, swimming pool and private function rooms and features two restaurants, Sweetwater Cafe and the award-winning Eleonore’s Restaurant.